mode19/humanreadable/docs/_posts/2017-11-14-manage-newsfeeds-with-newsbeuter-and-digitalocean.md

 ```

 ### Viewing Articles
-To view an article, simply press ENTER to open the article, and then press 'o' to open it in the browser.
+To view an article, simply press 'ENTER' to open the article, and then press 'o' to open it in the browser.
 Since most of the content is text based, we can use the default w3m text based browser to read it.
 However, if you're on a desktop system with Chrome or Firefox available you can just as <a href="https://newsbeuter.org/doc/newsbeuter.html#_first_steps">easily configure Newsbeuter</a> to open that.

 Since the default browser is w3m here is a quick summary of the keys needed to navigate this browser:

 ```
 'q' - quit
-space - down a page
+'space' - page down
-'b' - up a page
+'b' - page up
 'H' - help screen
 ```

-If you want to stay with a text based browser consider using <a href="http://elinks.or.cz/">elinks</a>.
-It seems to do a decent job of rendering modern web pages for basic readability, and is also available on Ubuntu.
+If you want to stick with a text based browser consider using <a href="http://elinks.or.cz/">elinks</a>.
+It does a good job of rendering modern web pages for basic readability and is also available on Ubuntu.

 ### Tags - Categorize your Feeds
 Tags are useful for organizing your feeds.
 You will notice in the urls file above that we can put a list of space seperated tags after the feed name.
 These tags can then be used to group feeds and articles.